Skyrmion Crystals in the Triangular Kondo Lattice Model: Abstract

 \section{Abstract}

 {\bf We present a systematic study of the formation of skyrmion crystals in a triangular Kondo Lattice model for generic electron filling fractions.
-Our results demonstrate that the four-sublattice chiral antiferromagnetic ordering that was reported more than one decade ago can be understood as the dense limit of a sequence of skyrmion crystals whose lattice parameter is dictated by the Fermi wave-vector.
-Moreover, the skyrmion crystals remain stable at zero temperature even in absence of easy-axis anisotropy when the Kondo exchange becomes larger than a critical value.
+Our results indicate that the four-sublattice chiral antiferromagnetic ordering that was reported more than one decade ago can be understood as the dense limit of a sequence of skyrmion crystals whose lattice parameter is dictated by the Fermi wave-vector.
 This observation has important implications for the ongoing search of skyrmion crystals in metallic materials with localized magnetic moments. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}